 Sound track by Bisab (Simon Lee) ‘ Recycling the Void ‘

 How we made the film:

 In the summer of 2018, my girlfriend and I set aside 3 months to make a film with our 1 yr old.
 We lived in a caravan atop the cliffs of the Jurassic Coast and wandered the beaches looking for inspiration.

 It wasn’t long before we settled on a film about the environment.
 Sometimes we found disturbing amounts of rubbish washed up, especially away from the tourist sites.

 We then let our imaginations run wild and constructed a narrative with all sorts of fantastical creatures, which of course, would be animated using the beach rubbish!

 Mirabel – our 1 yr old – was afraid of the waves at first, but after a few days she got used to them, and loved throwing pebbles into the sea.
 This you will see often in the film!

-We utilised her natural inquisitiveness, and captured her with still photography, which we could then easily paste into the animation.
-For deciding on the exact locations, we let Mirabel run about on the pebbles, sand, rocks and into the water – she lead us to many of the places we used for the animated sequences.
-Filming the video sections were also a little problematic, there is no controlling a little toddler.
-So we just had to be patient.
-Sometimes though we were rewarded by her spontaneously taping a rock with a stick, or throwing a shell into a rock pool, which for us, created an extra special moment of magic.
+We utilised her natural inquisitiveness, and as well as film we also captured her with still photography, which we could then easily paste into the animation.
+For deciding on the exact locations, we let Mirabel run about on the pebbles, sand, rocks and into pools- which lead us to many of the places we used for the animated sequences.
+Filming the video sections were a little problematic, as there is no controlling a little toddler.
+So often we just had to be patient.
+Sometimes though, we were rewarded by her spontaneously taping a rock with a stick, or throwing a shell into a rock pool, which for us, created an extra special moment of magic.